 - Biopsy - the removal of a tissue sample or fluid for examination under a microscope to see if cancer cells are present.
 Masses confined to the ovary generally cannot be biopsied and must be removed surgically for diagnosis.

-- Surgical procedures - such as a laparotomy (large surgical incision) or pelvic laparoscopy (surgery through small incisions with a camera) to view the ovaries and other pelvic organs, do a biopsy, or determine whether the cancer has spread
+- Surgical procedures - such as a laparotomy (large surgical incision) or laparoscopy (surgery through small incisions with a camera) to view and/or remove the ovaries and other pelvic organs, do a biopsy, or determine whether the cancer has spread

 Types of Ovarian Cancer

-When diagnosed early, ovarian cancer can be limited only to the ovaries, but at later stages, ovarian cancer will have metastasized or spread to other parts of the body.
+Ovarian cancer is sometimes limited only to the ovaries, but often, ovarian cancer metastasizes or spreads to other parts of the body.
 There are three main categories of ovarian cancer:

 Epithelial.
 This is the most common type of ovarian cancer and includes about 90 percent of diagnosed cases.
-The tumor typically starts in the epithelial tissue or outside lining of the ovaries and is usually diagnosed in older patients.
+The tumor may resemble one of several types of epithelial tissue that lines the insides of nearby structures (such as the fallopian tube, uterus or cervix) and is often diagnosed in older patients.
 Cancers associated with genetic mutations such as BRCA mutations tend to be epithelial.
 The risk of epithelial ovarian cancer increases with age with the average patient age around 63.

 Sex cord stromal.
 These tumors are also rare and occur in only five percent of ovarian cancers.
-They start from the ovarian stromal tissue (supporting cells of the ovary) and usually are associated with increased hormone levels, including estrogen, progesterone, and testosterone.
+They start from the ovarian stromal tissue (supporting cells of the ovary) and may be associated with increased hormone levels, including estrogen, progesterone, and testosterone.
 Sex cord stromal tumors occur in young and older women.

 Can Ovarian Cancer Be Prevented?

-Unfortunately, no screening tests for ovarian cancer are available or recommended at this time.
+Unfortunately, no screening tests for ovarian cancer have been shown to decrease the risk of ovarian cancer or to detect it in a pre-cancerous state.
 However, patients who have a strong family history of breast or ovarian cancer or who may have a genetic predisposition to ovarian cancer should be seen by a gynecologic oncologist and followed closely, and consider having her ovaries removed after finishing her family.
 While it is not yet known how to prevent ovarian cancer, research suggests women may be able to reduce their risk through:

-- Birth control pills - taken for five years or more; however, oral contraceptives may increase the risk of developing breast cancer, so weigh the risks and benefits with your gynecologist.
+- Birth control pills - taken for five years or more; however, oral contraceptives may slightly increase the risk of developing breast cancer, particularly in women over the age of 40, so weigh the risks and benefits with your gynecologist.

 - Pregnancy and breast feeding